 • Frequent urination –You may discover that your kidneys have become more operational and functional.
 It's because of the conception.
 When you conceive, extra blood circulation causes the kidneys to release more urine.
 This frequent urination symptom continues for up to 16 weeks.
 Additionally, frequent urination can also be a reason for cervical pressure on the bladder.

-• Tender breasts – Here you will feel that your breasts have become a bit bigger in their usual size and the areola (the pigmented area around the nipple) has become darker than usual.
+• Tender breasts – Here, you will feel that your breasts have become a bit bigger in their usual size, and the areola (the pigmented area around the nipple) has become darker than usual.
 This firmness and soreness usually occurs during the first few weeks of pregnancy and remains until the second trimester.
 That's due to the increase in progesterone levels.

 • Morning Sickness – This can be in a type of nausea, headache, or vomiting.
-You may feel totally drained and weak.
+You may feel drained and weak.
 Be that as it may, don't stress; it stays during the beginning of the first trimester and goes off by the second trimester.
-It would be perfect if you address your problem with your doctor/physician, with the goal that she can help you with managing morning sickness during pregnancy.
+It will be perfect if you address your problem with your doctor/physician, with the goal that she can help you with managing morning sickness during pregnancy.

 • Bloating – you may see that your old garments are not coming fit to your waistline.
 Even though your stomach isn't out that much.
-This is because of an expanded degree of progesterone in your body.
+This bloating is because of an expanded degree of progesterone in your body.
 Drink a lot of water and fluids to avoid obstruction.

 • Mood swings – This occurs during the beginning period of pregnancy and proceeds until the tenth week of pregnancy.
-It very well may be because of the pressure, exhaustion or the adjustments in hormones.
+It very well, maybe because of the pressure, exhaustion or the adjustments in hormones.
 This symptom may emerge again in the third trimester.

 Do’s & Don’ts

 Your life is changing definitely with the section of every week.
-So it is critical to follow some do's and don'ts to lead a sound pregnancy.
+So it is critical to follow some do's and don'ts to lead a good pregnancy.
 If it's not too much trouble, follow the accompanying table of Dos and Don'ts: